Blog posts

 Markdown parsing options

-import blogatto/config/markdown
+import blogatto/config/post

-let opts = markdown.Options(
+let opts = post.Options(

 footnotes: True,